unsolved-murders.co.uk

 Her post-mortem examination found she died from inhalation of blood and crush injuries to her face and neck.

 Her son had lived about 100 yards away.
 He discovered her body when he called to deliver her newspaper.
-She had last seen her alive the previous day at 10am by her son and daughter when they took her a chicken casserole for lunch.
+She had last been seen alive the previous day at 10am by her son and daughter when they took her a chicken casserole for lunch.

 A detective said that one side of Clara Kirton's face was almost gouged out by the bottle which had broken in the attack.
 The bottle had been a John Courage Strong Bitter bottle which was only available to buy at public houses and it was believed that her killer had brought it to the flat with him.
 The detective added: